ry05/ry05.github.io/_posts/2020-07-04-learn-from-academic-projects.md

 What we see as 40-50% of our final grades, is in reality way more than that.
 It's not just the grades that the projects help us in achieving.
 It's the substantial amount of knowledge we gain from working on these projects that help us build our foundational base for our future careers.

 - Academic projects offer us a platform to put to use our theoretical learnings in practice

-- Projects help to focus more on the "problem" and figure out "more efficient" ways to solve it.
+- Projects help to focus more on the "problem" and figure out "more efficient" ways to solve it

-- Projects promote out-of-the-box thinking, and helps us replace all parochial, conventional understanding of existing solutions to a problem with more unconventional, yet effective alternatives.
+- Projects promote out-of-the-box thinking, and helps us replace all parochial, conventional understanding of existing solutions to a problem with more unconventional, yet effective alternatives
 - It is through projects that we learn a great deal about collaborations in the academic space -  Collaborative work is important as it allows different opinions on a given topic and finally leads to an output that is devoid of individual bias
 - Most importantly, projects help individuals seek out the ability in themselves to be self-reliant to a large extent - Every project requires us to conduct research on existing work, setup a methodology, write code, write reports, present etc.

   > *Each part of a project helps us know a little more about an aspect we didn't know much about before.*